Infraedifice/jesseloudon.github.io/_pages/About.markdown

 My passion is working with customers to envision, design, and implement solutions which solve key business problems & transform underlying processes with technology.

-I also enjoy pursing hands-on technical experience with bleeding edge concepts and love architecting and deploying complex multi-vendor/multi-cloud solutions.
+I also enjoy pursing hands-on technical experience with bleeding edge concepts and love architecting and deploying cloud-native solutions.

-Thankfully I’m also a dad to a little one who keeps me busy at all times.

 {% include gallery %}